 The “swoosh”: a Nike wing

-In 1971, Knight and Bowerman paid $35 to Carolyn Davidson, a graphic design student at Portland University.
+In 1971, Knight and Bowerman paid $35 to Carolyn Davidson, a graphic design student at Portland University, for designing a logo.
 Known as “swoosh” it represents a wing of the Greek goddess Niké.

 In the year 1972, Nike made its official debut on the athletic tracks in tests in Eugene, Oregon.
 During the test, the shoe with a waffle iron-inspired sole that improved traction with the ground more than other designs caught everyone’s attention.

-Today, Nike has become one of the most popular sports brands in the world, and athletes of different modalities wear Nike.
+Today, Nike has become one of the most popular sports brands in the world, and many different athletes wear Nike.

 It has also released other lines of clothing and accessories for athletes from around the world and all cultures.

 According to Greek mythology, Nike was the daughter of the goddess Styx and the titan Pallas; some stories say that she was the daughter of Mars, the god of war.

 She is represented as a small figure in the hand of gods like Zeus and Athena, his ally.
 She presided over athletic competitions and military disputes, symbolizing her victories.